 If you love to shop, you’re in luck as Roermond has a designer outlet and a variety of popular high-street shops, cafés, and restaurants.

-Not only is wandering around the town beautiful, but the place is also a stone’s throw away from the lake districts, offering lots of walks and loads to do.
+Not only is wandering around the town beautiful, but it is also a stone’s throw away from the lake district, offering lots of walks and loads to do.

-If water sports are your thing, then this is the place to be!
+If water sports are your thing, this is the place to be!

 19. The Hague

-The Hague is an immensely popular place to be for internationals — to live, work and visit.
+The Hague is an immensely popular place for internationals to live, work and visit.

 Once you’ve gone there, you can see why it’s dubbed a hub for innovation, business, and multiculturalism.